nikhitrivedi1/PULSY/README.md

-# Pulsy — Your AI Advisor for Wearable Health 🧠⌚️
+# Pulsy — Your AI Advisor for Wearable Device Data 🧠⌚️

 Pulsy transforms your wearable data into **personalized, expert-grounded health insights**, powered by **agentic AI**, **RAG**, and curated scientific knowledge (inspired by voices like *Andrew Huberman*).